 Second only to housing, American’s spent over $9,600 a year on car payments and regular vehicle maintenance.
 Cars cost over $800 per month for the average household in 2019.

 Best way to save money on cars include:

 - Refinancing at a lower rate – Visit your local credit union for a lower monthly car payment

 - Maintenance – Perform recommended vehicle maintenance like oil changes and replacing the engine filter will allow the car to last longer.

-- Tires – Check the air pressure, especially after the seasons change from cold to hot or hot to cold.
+- Tires – Check the air pressure on used tires, especially after the seasons change from cold to hot or hot to cold.
 Proper tire pressure and wheel alignment will help you save gas and prolong the tire’s life before replacement.
 Many places give free air for tires.

 - Buy pre-owned – Buying a car that has pre-driven miles will save you thousands of dollars.
 Either buy a car with a remaining warranty or buy a pre-owned certified vehicle with more miles but comes with a manufacturer’s extended warranty.

 - Gas app – Download the best apps to save money on gas for your mobile device.
 You can save several dollars per refill by buying the cheapest local gas.
-Also, consider refilling when you’re visiting your local warehouse club, like Costco or Sam’s Club; they tend to have the cheapest gas in the area.
+Also, consider refilling when you’re visiting your local warehouse club, like Costco or Sam’s Club gas station; they tend to have the cheapest gas in the area.

 Alternatively, if the cost of a car is over $800 a month and you can sell it, you’d be able to save $10k fast!

 See our guide on how to use the air pump at a gas station.